Ken Gillanders

-Ken Gillanders OAM is an Australian botanist, horticulturist, nurseryman and plantman from Tasmania.
+Ken Gillanders is an Australian botanist, horticulturist, nurseryman and plantman from Tasmania.

 Gillanders, a nurseryman for over 50 years (now retired), and his wife Lesley started Woodbank Nursery on a bush block in Tasmania.
 Woodbank Nursery specialized in rare, exotic, unusual and native plants.
 As their nursery and its reputation grew so did their spectacular gardens containing many rare plants.
 Ken and Lesley collected seeds in Chile, Ecuador, New Zealand, China, South Africa, and Lesotho.
-Ken cultivated and propagated many Tasmanian natives including Leatherwood cultivars.
+Ken cultivated and propagated many Tasmanian natives including leatherwood cultivars.